Notes on the Geography of Argentina: From Boca to the Torre

 Plaza Lavalle has a commemorative column for another hero of the revolution.

-We've seen so many war heroes, but here's a repeat. we already saw his tomb at the cathedral, remember?
+We've seen so many war heroes, and here's a repeat. we already saw his tomb at the cathedral, remember?

 The plaza was designed by Charles Thays, the same who designed the park in front of Congreso.
 The statue was commissioned from Louis-Joseph Daumas in 1862, and there are at least 44 replicas of it around the world, including in New York City and Washington, D.C.